lagom-QB/Erasmus-Analysis/index.md

 7. What is the gender of the traveller?

 ## Data Cleaning
-I filtered the data to get the sectors I was interested in the:
+I filtered the data to get the portions I was interested in the:

 * Participant data
 * Sending organization